BenPyton/ProceduralDungeon/Dungeon-Generator.md

 **Seed Type**\
 You can choose how the seed is generated:
-- Random: at each generation, the seed is randomly choosed.
+- Random: at each generation, the seed is randomly chosen.
 - Auto Increment: the initial seed is used the first time, then a fixed number will be added at each generation.
-This will produce different dungeon at each generation, but you will have the same generation sequence each time you open the map.
+This will produce different dungeon at each generation, but you will have the same generation sequence each time you play.
-- Fixed: the initial seed is used each time you generate.
+- Fixed: the initial seed is used each time you generate, so you will always get the same dungeon.

 **Seed**\
 The initial seed you want to use if the `Seed Type` is not `Random`